SlackBuffer/digest_gopl/_notes/methods.md

     - The name of this method is `(*Point).ScaleBy`.
 Parentheses are necessary
 - In general, all methods on a given type should have either value or pointer receivers, but not a mixture of both
     - In a realistic program, **convention** dictates that if any method of `Point` has a pointer receiver, the **all methods** should have a pointer receiver, even ones that don't strictly need it
-- **Named type and pointers to them** are the only types that may appear in a receiver declaration
-- To avoid ambiguities, method declarations are not permitted on named types that are themselves pointer types
+- **Named type and pointers to them** are the only types that may appear in a receiver declaration.
+Furthermore, to **avoid ambiguities**, method declarations are not permitted on named types that are themselves pointer types

     ```go
     type P *int